Deed of Release (Australia)

 What Is a Deed of Release (Australia)?

-The legal effect of a deed of release in Australia is governed by the common law as developed by Australian courts, most notably the High Court's decision in Grant v John Grant & Sons Pty Ltd (1954) 91 CLR 112.
+The legal effect of a deed of release in Australia is governed by the common law as developed by Australian courts, most the High Court's decision in Grant v John Grant & Sons Pty Ltd (1954) 91 CLR 112.
 That case confirmed that a general release will extend to all claims within the scope of the described subject matter — including unknown claims — provided the language of the release is sufficiently broad and the parties have chosen words that naturally encompass the claims in question.

 The execution requirements for a deed of release in Australia differ from those for a simple contract.
 For an individual, the deed must be signed in the presence of an adult witness who is not a party to the deed.
 For a company, execution must comply with section 127 of the Corporations Act 2001 (Cth), which permits execution by two directors, or a director and company secretary, without requiring a company seal.
 This method of execution creates a statutory presumption under section 129 that the deed was properly executed, which protects the Releasee if the company's authority to execute is later challenged.